makerdao/mips/MIP39/MIP39c3-Subproposals/MIP39c3-SP4.md

 Upon ratification of this proposal:
 * All DAI DssVest streams will be terminated.
-* Any amount of DAI over the unwinding expenses amount in the Core Unit's Multi-sig wallet will be returned to the protocol using DssBlow by the date of the following Executive Vote, or Governance will withdraw the funds in the Executive Vote using the `MCD_Pause_Proxy` beneficiary role on the multi-sig.
+* Any amount of DAI over the unwinding expenses amount in the Core Unit's multi-sig wallet will be returned to the protocol using DssBlow by the date of the following executive vote, or Governance will withdraw the funds in the executive vote using the `MCD_Pause_Proxy` beneficiary role on the multi-sig.
-* If the unwinding expenses amounts is above the current balance in the Core Unit's wallet, the following Executive Vote will distribute the difference to the Core Unit.
+* If the unwinding expenses amounts is above the current balance in the Core Unit's wallet, the following executive vote will distribute the difference to the Core Unit.